Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Methodology

 \subsubsection{Scenario-specific Factors}

 The factors determining user preferences may vary for different recommendation scenarios.
-To determine the specific factors for different scenarios, we rely on a combination of interactive collaboration with LLMs and expert opinions.
-For example, in movie recommendation, given a prompt "\textit{List the important factors or features that determine whether a user will be interested in a movie}", LLMs are able to provide related factors.
-After obtaining the potential factors, we involve human experts to confirm and refine the outputs to acquire the final scenario-specific factors for movie recommendation --- including \textit{genre, actors, directors, theme, mood, production quality, and critical acclaim}.
+To determine the factors for different scenarios, we rely on a combination of interactive collaboration with LLMs and expert opinions.
+For example, in movie recommendation, given a prompt "\textit{List the important factors or features that determine whether a user will be interested in a movie}", LLMs can provide some potential factors.
+Then, we involve human experts to confirm and refine the outputs to acquire the final scenario-specific factors for movie recommendation --- including \textit{genre, actors, directors, theme, mood, production quality, and critical acclaim}.
 Similarly, in news recommendation, we may obtain the factors like \textit{topic, source, region, style, freshness, clarity, and impact}.
 This collaborative process between LLMs and experts ensures that the chosen factors encompass the critical dimensions of user preference and item characteristics for each scenario.
+The specification of these factors is required only once for each scenario, showing that the proposed method can be easily generalized to different scenarios with little human intervention.